 I'm also a trained Lapidus mentor for those wishing to run therapeutic writing groups.

-My written work features marginalised people, those who live on the edge but see the bigger picture.
+My written work features people who live on the edges of society but see the bigger picture.
 My

 current novel, Cane Hill, is a dual narrative: two women from two